ClearBlade/ClearBlade-Patterns/HID Global/README.md

 - cd into the codeservice directory and do a ```go install```
 - cd back to the hid-test directory and do a ```go build request_interceptor.go```
 - Start the HTTP server by doing ```sudo ./request_interceptor```

+If everything is set up correctly, you should see the HTTP requests sent out by the tags on your HTTP server.
+You can verify the authentication status in the Collection on the ClearBlade Platform.